ckyorn [-Q] [-W width] [-d default] [-h help] [-e error] [-p prompt] [-k pid [-s signal]]

 If the prompt, help or error message is not defined, the default message (as defined under NOTES) is displayed.

 Three visual tool modules are linked to the ckyorn command.
 They are erryorn (which formats and displays an error message), helpyorn (which formats and displays a help message), and valyorn (which validates a response).
-These modules should be used in conjunction with FACE objects.
-In this instance, the FACE object defines the prompt.

 The following options are supported: